 Essentially, System Extension profiles are configuration profiles that determine which System Extensions can use what System Extension frameworks.
 You can use these profiles to ensure that certain applications that use System Extensions will load on your users’ devices without prompting them to approve it.

-This process of deciding which extensions should be allowed to run is known as whitelisting.
-To whitelist Kernel Extensions, IT just has to specify any Team IDs or bundle identifiers that correspond with the program team or bundle, that way the system can recognize if certain extensions should be executed or not.
-System Extensions, which perform the same tasks that were done by Kernel Extensions before Catalina, work the same way — so, they should also be whitelisted using a System Extension profile.
+To allow Kernel Extensions, IT just has to specify any Team IDs or bundle identifiers that correspond with the program team or bundle, that way the system can recognize if certain extensions should be executed or not.
+System Extensions, which perform the same tasks that were done by Kernel Extensions before Catalina, work the same way — so, they should also be allowed using a System Extension profile.

 Ever since macOS High Sierra 10.13, User Approved Kernel Extension Loading (UAKEL) has been required in macOS.
 UAKEL is exactly what it sounds like: A user must approve Kernel Extensions that are needed before they can load in macOS.
 “Install Kernel Extension” dialogue boxes, like the legacy system extensions alerts we talked about earlier, are the prompts they use for approval.